aschollwoeck/aschollwoeck.github.io/hugo/content/posts/2022-09-24-typesafe-sql-part-1.md

 Hand written SQL without sanity is dangerous.
 Sometimes I like dangerous but not in this context.
 Mitigating those dangers is definitly possible but I don't trust doing that myself.
 There are too much hurdles and corner cases I might miss.
 Usually there are helpers available in the form of "Prepared statements" for example.
 But using them requires definitly more lines of codes and are then again more abstract not standard SQL.

 As you might have guessed I prefer micro ORMs.
-They provide me with sanity, are usually quick to setup and don't get in my way when I want to things my way because I feel thats in a given context the best solution.
+They provide me with sanity, are usually quick to setup and don't get in my way when I want to do things my way because I feel thats the best solution in a given context.
 Also they only add very little overhead to each statement I throw at a database.
 When talking about C# I prefer Dapper - it's perfect in doing what it does.
-It also has it's little quirks (e.g. query results of a couple of differenct classes/objects) but it's manageable and from a cost-benefit relation a good compromise.
+It does have it's little quirks (e.g. query results of a couple of differenct classes/objects) but it's manageable and from a cost-benefit relation a good compromise.

 Nonetheless I miss specifically one feature I want and like in compiled, typed languages: type checking.